sutrolabs/census-docs/basics/security-and-privacy/dma-consent-for-ad-platforms.md

 5. Repeat this process for any additional “Person” entities powering one-click syncs.
 6. That’s it!
 We’ll automatically ensure these fields get passed along to Google Ads.

+## Google Campaign Manager 360

+The process for providing DMA metadata to [Google CM360](../../destinations/google-campaign-manager-360) is nearly identical to Google Ads ([see above](dma-consent-for-ad-platforms.md#google-a-ds)).
+The only difference is that CM360 requires different values for consent status: `GRANTED` and `DENIED`.
+For more info, see [Google’s documentation](https://developers.google.com/doubleclick-advertisers/rest/v4/Conversion#FIELDS.ad_user_data_consent).

 ## Google Display & Video 360

-The process for providing DMA metadata to [Google DV360](../../destinations/google-dv360.md) is nearly identical to Google Ads ([see above](dma-consent-for-ad-platforms.md#google-a-ds)).
-The only difference is that DV360 requires different values for consent status: `CONSENT_STATUS_UNSPECIFIED`, `CONSENT_STATUS_GRANTED`, `CONSENT_STATUS_DENIED`.
+Similarlly, the process for providing DMA metadata to [Google DV360](../../destinations/google-dv360.md) is also nearly identical.
+DV360's consent status values are `CONSENT_STATUS_UNSPECIFIED`, `CONSENT_STATUS_GRANTED`, `CONSENT_STATUS_DENIED`.
 For more info, see [Google’s documentation](https://developers.google.com/display-video/api/reference/rest/v3/firstAndThirdPartyAudiences#ContactInfoList.FIELDS.consent).

 ## Amazon Ads DSP